msavoury-carecloud/deepstream.io-website/src/docs/client-js/reqres-client-rpc/readme.md

 {{/table}}
 ```

 Registers the client as a provider for incoming RPCs of a specific name.
-The callback will be invoked when another client `client.rpc.make()`.
+The callback will be invoked when another client calls `client.rpc.make()`.

 ```javascript
 client.rpc.provide( 'add-two-numbers', function( data, response ){